freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-365-a-huge-binomial-coefficient/index.md

 ---
-title: Problem 365: A huge binomial coefficient
+title: A huge binomial coefficient
 ---
 ## Problem 365: A huge binomial coefficient